marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2023-08-07-Fabric shorcut migration.md

 6. Notebooks can be used to programmatically mount all your parquet files in delta format and make them available on the table.
 ![New shortcut notebook](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/notebook.jpg?raw=true)

-7. To create this notebook, the code is written in Pyspark,we are going to use two features (Verti-Parquet and Optimize Write) of Fabric for optimized data writing and for subsequent better reading performance.
+7. To create this notebook, the code is written in Pyspark,we are going to use two features ([Verti-Parquet](https://learn.microsoft.com/en-us/fabric/data-engineering/delta-optimization-and-v-order?tabs=sparksql){:target="_blank"} and Optimize Write) of Fabric for optimized data writing and for subsequent better reading performance.

 ```
 # Python code